 Note: if you and the landlord negotiate to cross out that term you should all sign next to the change to show everyone has agreed to this.

-If you have a fixed-term or periodic tenancy that commenced before 19 June 2019 you cannot be given a rent increase more than once every 6 months.
-However, if in a fixed-term agreement, once the fixed period expires and your tenancy converts to periodic, the frequency in which you can be given a rent increase converts to once every 12 months.
-The same applies if you were in a periodic tenancy prior to 19 June 2019 but then signed up to a new fixed-term tenancy on or after 19 June 2019.
+If you have a fixed-term agreement that was entered into, or periodic tenancy commencing before 19 June 2019 you cannot be given a rent increase more than once every 6 months.
+However, if in a fixed-term agreement, entered into before 19 June 2019, once the fixed period expires and your tenancy converts to periodic, the frequency in which you can be given a rent increase converts to once every 12 months.
+The same applies if you were in a periodic tenancy commencing prior to 19 June 2019 but then signed up to a new fixed-term tenancy on or after 19 June 2019.

 The relevant time intervals apply to periodic (i.e. month to month) tenancy agreements, and fixed-term agreements where the agreement allows for a rent increase during the fixed term.
 (If there is a clause in your fixed-term agreement that allows for more than one rent increase during the relevant time interval, it is invalid.)

 The landlord MUST give you 60 days’ notice in writing of a rent increase and they MUST use the proper form, which MUST let you know of your right to apply to Consumer Affairs Victoria (CAV) to have the proposed increase assessed if you think it is excessive.
 The notice can only be for one rent increase.